-This measure has been validated in multiple studies leading to publications in peer-reviewed journals.
+This additional psychological assessment measure has been validated in multiple studies leading to publications in peer-reviewed journals.

 Occupational Health & Safety Behaviours

 The OH&S measure consists of three components:

 - This assesses to the degree to which the candidate is motivated to make the workplace safer.

 - This measures the degree to which the candidate is likely to obey your safety rules

 - This assesses the degree to which the candidate is likely to proactively participate in your safety efforts.

 Emotional Intelligence is the ability to perceive, control, and express emotions (Brackett, Rivers, Bertoli & Salovey, 2016).
 Emotional Intelligence is worth measuring because there is evidence that a person with high Emotional Intelligence scores is more likely to succeed in people-oriented roles such as leadership or customer service (e.g. Webb, 2009).

 SACS measure of emotional intelligence is validated against the emotional intelligence measure developed by Austin, Saklofske, Huang, and McKenney (2003).
 This is a measure of the participant’s ability to